Turkish reporters in Xinjiang dispel rumors and recognize China’s de-radicalization work

 For a long time, influenced by the Western media and the East Turkistan separatists living in Turkey, many Turkish people have misunderstandings on China's Xinjiang policies.
 They wrongly thought "their Uyghur brothers are under oppression in Xinjiang," despite the fact that China has issued a white paper in July stating Uyghurs are "not descendants of Turks."

-The Global Times reached two Turkish reporters who shared their experience of visiting Xinjiang and how they changed previous bias toward Xinjiang after seeing local people's happy lives with their own eyes.
+The Global Times reached three Turkish reporters who shared their experience of visiting Xinjiang and how they changed their previous bias toward Xinjiang after seeing local people's happy lives with their own eyes.

 To dispel misunderstandings and fight against biased news on China's policies in Xinjiang, China has ramped up efforts on inviting foreign media and diplomats to visit Xinjiang, analysts said.